 On October 5, 2021, the District, the Residential District, and La Salle Investors, LLC entered into a Consent Agreement Regarding Exclusion/Inclusion Agreement for 20-Acre Parcel (the "Consent Agreement") under which La Salle agreed to perform the obligations of the Developer under the Exclusion/Inclusion Agreement for 20-Acre Parcel to ensure that property classified as "residential" would remain or be included into the Residential District, and that property classified as "commercial" would remain or be included into the District.
 The Consent Agreement recognizes that La Salle had purchased certain property from the Developer (the "La Salle Property"), which, as of the date of the Consent Agreement, was classified as "commercial," and thus in the District.
-However, to the extent that La Salle obtained City zoning approval to use the La Salle Property as "residential" property, La Salle would Petition the District to exclude the La Salle Property into the Residential District.
+However, to the extent that La Salle obtained City zoning approval to use the La Salle Property as "residential" property, La Salle would Petition the District to exclude the La Salle Property from the District and also petition the Residential District to include the La Salle Property into the Residential District.
 The Consent Agreement further recognizes the parties' intent that the La Salle Property be subject to the mill levy of only of one the District or Residential District, but not both.